RubyMine offers tight integration with VCS, includes database and deployment tools, and has a vibrant plugin ecosystem.

 SQL code can be injected to other languages or edited with syntax highlighting, smart code completion, on-the-fly code analysis, code formatting and navigation.

-A powerful table editor lets you add, remove columns and clone existing ones.
+A powerful data editor lets you add, remove columns and clone existing ones.
 Navigate through the data by foreign keys, or use text search.

 Remote Development & Deployment Tools